Vijay-6652/Zepto-analysis/README.md

 ```
 3. 🔍 Data Exploration

-        Counted the total number of records in the dataset
+    * Counted the total number of records in the dataset.

-        Viewed a sample of the dataset to understand structure and content
+    * Examined a sample of the dataset to understand its structure and contents.

-        Checked for null values across all columns
+    * Checked all columns for missing (null) values.

-        Identified distinct product categories available in the dataset
+    * Identified the distinct product categories present in the dataset.

-        Compared in-stock vs out-of-stock product counts
+    * Compared the number of in-stock and out-of-stock products.

-        Detected products present multiple times, representing different SKUs
+    * Detected products with multiple entries, indicating different SKUs.

 4. 🧹 Data Cleaning
         Identified and removed rows where MRP or discounted selling price was zero